AliceO2Group/analysis-framework/docs/tutorials/creatingTables.md

       DECLARE_SOA_EXPRESSION_COLUMN_FULL (Name, Getter, Type, char* Label, Expression);
       </b>
       <div>
         Same as DECLARE_SOA_COLUMN_FULL but here the column element values are computed according to the expression `Expression`.
-Expression columns can be used to extend an exising table (see tutorial <a href="extendedTables.html">Extending Tables</a>).
+Expression columns can be used to extend an existing table (see tutorial <a href="extendedTables.html">Extending Tables</a>).

         <table style="width:100%">
           <tr>
             <th> Method </th>